 - by Macmillan, OUP, Hodder, Collins and Wayland in over 100 anthologies,

 - poetry magazines/journals such as London Magazine, Critical Survey, Smoke, The North, The Dark Horse, The Interpreter’s House and The Reader.

 - BSB TV

 - interviewed on BBC Radio

-- Her first solo children’s collection is out from Salt, entitled The New Generation.
+- Her first solo children’s collection is published by Salt, entitled The New Generation.